Section Five

 At the same time, we are also thinking “What did I not think to ask that I should have asked?” or “What other information do I need?”
 Use Morgan’s (1996) axes of identity from Module 2 to think through any information your forms might be missing that you do need from every client to be able to serve them appropriately.
 Reasonable additions or changes to common forms might include asking about all languages and dialects the client and the family would like to incorporate into their services (see Section Two; this is very different from asking for the client’s primary language or asking clients to name only one of their languages as a single language used at home).

-Thinking “Does everybody have that?” and “Is everybody’s answer among the options?” helps us recognize any limitations in our own imaginations.
+Thinking “Does everyone have that?” and “Is everyone’s answer among the options?”, next, helps us recognize any limitations in our own imaginations.
 Based on our recognition and respect of the full range of family structures and living situations, for example, our forms do not ask for a child’s “mother’s name.”
-We ask instead for the name, contact information, and relationship to the child of the person filling out the form, or we ask for similar information for up to 3 or 4 adults who share responsibility for the child and will be involved in the child’s care, with an open-ended blank for “relationship.”
-There is also no need to ask for home phone, cell phone, work phone, primary email address, and secondary email address.
-The universal need is “How can we contact you?” or “How should we send you the bill?”
-And we probably do not need to ask for every client’s physician, religion, or marital status; do you see why?
+We ask instead for the name, contact information, and relationship to the child of the person filling out the form, or we ask for similar information for up to 3 or 4 adults who share responsibility for the child and will be involved in the child’s care.
+Similarly, we probably do not need to ask for every client’s physician, religion, or marital status; these questions can be important as you build specific bridges later, but they are not among the first information you must have about a person, and asking them often manages to do little more than alienate people who do not believe in westernized medicine, do not practice an organized religion, or have lived through some very complex times as societal expectations about human relationships have changed.

 A system of checkboxes, whether on paper or on a computer screen, might initially seem more expedient for clients or for staff, but it is only easy for clients whose answer is at the top of the options, clients who see well, clients whose attentional abilities allow them to scroll long lists, and clients whose motor abilities allow them to select precisely from within a long list.
 (If you live in Alabama or Wyoming, you have a different experience with clicking your state in an online form than people in Mississippi and Missouri have.)
-It is much easier for a client to write an answer to the open-ended question “How would you like us to address you?” than it is for that client to search through the boxes for “Title” that include Mr., Ms., Mrs., Miss, Mx., and Doctor, pause, and ultimately click “Other” and write “Abbie,” “Rabbi Avril,” or “La señora Aragón.”
-The goal of multi-cultural practice is to do our best to recognize, respect, and respond to all potential clients’ needs, thinking about human universals, not trying to list all the specifics.
-Be sure you are not designing a form that will metaphorically be asking everyone to climb over all the bridges you were trying to build to other people; remember, “multi-” work is not about trying to build all the bridges in the same space.
+It is much easier for a client to write an answer to the open-ended question “How would you like us to address you?” than it is for that client to search through the boxes for “Title” that include Mr., Ms., Mrs., Miss, Mx., and Doctor, pause, and ultimately click “Other” and write “Abbie,” “Rabbi Avril,” or “Colonel Aragón.”
+The goal of multi-cultural practice is to do our best to recognize, respect, and respond to all potential clients’ needs by thinking about human universals, not by trying to list all the specifics.
+Be sure you are not designing a form that will metaphorically be asking everyone to climb over all the bridges you were trying to build to other people.
 (Most of us who live in mid-alphabet states have learned to get around the 50- or 52-item checklist by typing our state’s abbreviation; it’s faster.)

 One more note: Be aware that shorter, more focused instruments meet the needs of clients with a wide range of language, cognitive, visual, motor, and other abilities.
 They are also more likely to provide you with more complete and therefore more useful information (because respondents are known to provide more valid and more reliable responses to shorter surveys than to longer ones).
 Multi-cultural, accessible, inclusive intake forms will probably be structured as a series of shorter forms, each designed to focus on one type of information (client care, payment, or our own internal operations), not as one overwhelmingly long instrument.